JelteF/derive_more/doc/add_assign.md

 # Regular structs

-When deriving for a tuple struct with two fields like this:
+When deriving for a regular struct with two fields like this:

 ```rust
 # #[macro_use] extern crate derive_more;